JanneMattila/www/docs/_posts/2024/04/2024-04-01-appgw-and-dynamic-custom-rules.markdown

 Here is the scenario and the requirements of our application:

 - We have a web application running in Azure
-  - It has "admin" section for internal users
+  - It has "admin" section for internal usage scenarios
     - Work from home users can access it from anywhere
+    - This group of includes users from external companies e.g., outsourced customer service users
     - Internal users are very important and they should always have access to the application
   - Majority of the external users are from Finland or from the nearby countries
     - Less than 5 % of the usage is outside these known countries